elizabethvenner/CV/README.md

 ## Education

 #### Makers Academy (September 2016 to December 2016)
+A 16-week bootcamp, focussing on:

+- Independent learning and problem-solving
+- Object oriented design
-- Curiosity and hungry passion for code
+- Test and Behaviour Driven Development
-- Independent learner and problem-solver
+- Agile methodology and XP values
-- OOP, TDD, SOLID, MVC, BDD
-- Software Craftsmanship
-- Ruby, Rails, Javascript, Node.js
-- Rspec, Jasmine

 #### International School of Screen Acting (September 2011 to July 2012)
 Post-graduate certificate in Advanced Acting for Screen